ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* extent

-extent of the rule.
+Extent of the rule.

 <a id="compolyx.ElementSelectionRule.include_rule_type"></a>

 #### *property* include_rule_type

-include type.
+Include type.

 <a id="compolyx.ElementSelectionRule.relative_rule_type"></a>

 #### *property* relative_rule_type

-relative type.
+Relative type.

 <a id="parallelselectionrule"></a>